internshipinabook/The-Computer-Vision-Internship/notebooks/README.md

 The Computer Vision Internship
 InternshipInABook™ · Book 3 of 9
----
-What Is This?
-You are Ngozi Eze-Okafor, junior CV engineer at MediVision AI, Lagos.
-Your manager, Dr. Kwame Asante, hands you five datasets across three clinical domains and twelve weeks to build models that could assist clinical decisions — and audit them rigorously enough that a hospital ethics board could approve them.
----

 The Twelve-Week Arc
 Week	Title	Domain	Key Skills
 0	Before You See	Setup	PyTorch, MONAI, DICOM loading